alphagov/paas-team-manual/docs/support/support_manual.md

 ### If you’re incident comms:

 1. Let the PaaS team know about the incident on #the-government-paas Slack channel
 2. Send a summary of the incident as soon as possible to the [GaaP incidents email list](gaap-incidents@digital.cabinet-office.gov.uk) (this tells the GaaP team and a few others - internal to GDS - including IA team members).
-See the instructions below for what to include.
 3. Log in to our [Statuspage account](https://www.statuspage.io/).
-This is where you will send the incident alert email from, using the [saved templates](https://manage.statuspage.io/pages/h4wt7brwsqr0)
+This is where you will send the incident alert email from, using the [saved templates](https://manage.statuspage.io/pages/h4wt7brwsqr0).
-4. Follow the [Notifying Tenants]((https://government-paas-team-manual.readthedocs.io/en/latest/team/notifying_tenants/)) guidelines for writing and sending the incident alert to tenants
-5. Update tenants hourly using the templates saved in our account.
+5. Update tenants hourly using the templates saved in our statuspage account.
-6. Ensure that all decisions/comms are in the timeline of the incident report.
+6. Ensure that all decisions/comms are entered into the timeline section of the incident report.

 [PaaS Emergency contacts and escalations document](https://docs.google.com/a/digital.cabinet-office.gov.uk/document/d/1_6zxOjvwY-zrf1D8eDNT9AeRhlcPAocBhC8dmHfRw0Y/edit?usp=sharing) *(restricted access)* provides useful contact information for senior GaaP management escalations for out of hours support.